DMin Course Design

 The DMin degree at Dallas Theological Seminary is in ministry rather than in residence.
 You may find yourself in Dallas only two to three weeks out of an entire year!
 This allows you to remain in your current ministry, incorporating your studies directly and immediately.

-Students complete relevant reading and assignments before and after a one [or two] week resident portion, which meets on the Dallas campus, at our Philadelphia extension, or in a variety of church settings.
+Students complete relevant reading and assignments before and after a one [or two] week resident portion, which meets on the Dallas campus or in a variety of church settings.
 Each DMin course is equivalent to three semester credit hours.
 The one [or two] week resident portion of the course normally occurs in Dec./Jan. or July.

 |Preresident||April 15 - June||October 15 - December|